-Jacob Welton, a young boy who suffered frequent seizures until his death in 2015, had found relief from tinctures made with concentrated cannabis resin.
+Zander Welton, a young boy who suffered frequent seizures until his death in 2015, had found relief from tinctures made with concentrated cannabis resin.
 He was allowed to continue using his medicine after the ruling by Judge Katherine Cooper.

 Yet the AMMA's wording continues to be problematic, leaving legal openings for prohibitionist prosecutors like Maricopa County Attorney Bill Montgomery, who wanted people like Welton's parents charged with felonies.

 The law includes a definition for marijuana and "any mixture or preparation thereof," but Arizona's decades-old criminal code created definitions for both marijuana and "cannabis."